 NCSS seeks candidates for Vice-President and for members of its Board of Directors.
-You may nominate yourself, or recommend a colleague member who has experience as an NCSS Associated Group or Affiliated Council leader.
+You may nominate yourself, or recommend a colleague member who has experience in social studies leadership.
 Recommendations may be sent to the NCSS Nominations and Elections Committee.
 NCSS encourages all members to recommend possible candidates.

 Founded in 1921, NCSS is the largest professional association in the country devoted solely to social studies education.
 The mission of National Council for the Social Studies is to advocate and build capacity for high-quality social studies by providing leadership, services, and support to educators.